JonathanClaybrough/drawDotGrid/README.md

 rule which marks some geometric figures as valid, and others as invalid.
 The other players submit different figures trying to understand the pattern, and can submit a rule once they think they found it.

-The game is played using squares of 5 by 5 grid of dots, drawing any set of horizontal of vertial lines connecting those dots.
+The game is played using squares of 5 by 5 grid of dots, drawing any set of horizontal or vertial lines connecting those dots.
 There are thus 2^40 possible states of the grid of dots.
 Nature chooses a rule, like "there should be as many vertical or horizontal lines" or "there should be a continous line connecting opposite sides of the board".
 It is more elegant that it can be calculated quickly, expressed simply, yet has both many positive and negative